yfaizal/onlinefaxesapi-guzzle5.3/README.md

 * `/sample/scripts` - javascripts files.
 * `/sample/css` - css file for additional style.
 * `/sample/sql` - sql file for token's table.You must setup this database/table because the application need this to check,request and update token.

+#### Installation Guide :-
+* Download the source code
+* Since it's already included composer.phar & composer.json, just run ```composer.phar update``` to get Guzzle5 and OAuth2 plugin.
+* Create a database and import /sql/token_table.sql .
+* Set everything in config.php - mysql settings, api client's info, file upload settings etc.
+* Run the sample application

+Important ! : You MUST have an account with OnlineFaxes.com and then create fax application as mentioned <a href="https://onlinefaxes.readme.io/docs/getting-started-1" target="_blank">here</a>.You still can test this application by subscribing to their <a href="http://www.onlinefaxes.com/Pricing#pricing" target="_blank">Free Trial</a> package.

 #### TODO ( Next Version )
 * Dynamically add/remove recipient.